Day 12: The Happiness Project

 The whole Happiness Project collection of posts can be found here.

-4 thoughts on “Day 12: The Happiness Project”
+4 responses to “Day 12: The Happiness Project”

 I used to dress my little girl in blue to deliberately confuse old ladies.